About This Chapter

 Brush up on English Renaissance literature for the NES ELA exam with these lessons and quizzes.
 You'll find lessons on the life and works of William Shakespeare, Christopher Marlowe, Ben Jonson and Edmund Spenser.
 By the end of the chapter, you'll have covered the following:

-- Major authors and works of Renaissance literature
+- Introducing the major authors and works of Renaissance literature

 1. Introduction to Renaissance Literature: Characterizing Authors and Works